Skip to content

 {"http_code": 403, "description": "Access was denied to this resource.
 Please log in with your username/password or resend your request with a valid API key."}

-User without defined login/password to database has no access to certain API
+A user without a defined login/password to a database has no access to the API

-For example user public which doesn't have defined login and password to database Chinook cannot view list of tables in that database.
+If the public user doesn't have a defined login and password to Chinook, they cannot view a list of tables in that database.

 curl -i "http://localhost/db/Chinook.json"